scientific-python/blog.scientific-python.org/content/posts/numpy/searchsorted/index.md

 }
 ```

-Note that we optimized this implementation by unrolling the first iteration of the binary search.
+Note that we exploited a property of the first iteration of the binary search.
 Because the initial value of every result entry is implicitly zero, we can skip writing and reading those values during the first iteration.
 Moreover, in the first iteration all elements are compared against the same median, so we can read its value once instead of `K` times.

 This implementation was ported directly into NumPy as part of PR [#30517](https://github.com/numpy/numpy/pull/30517), which was included as part of [2.5 release](https://numpy.org/devdocs/release/2.5.0-notes.html#improved-performance-of-numpy-searchsorted).